 For the U.S. Network of Clinics

-The client is an innovative solutions provider headquartered in the U.S. with development facilities in Israel and Belarus.
+The customer is the healthcare solutions provider headquartered in the U.S. with development facilities in Israel and Belarus.

-The provider needed a team of savvy professionals in R&D to come up with a sophisticated solution for the end-client, which is a network of clinics in the North American region.
+The customer needed a team of savvy professionals in R&D to develop and deliver a sophisticated solution for the end client, which is a network of clinics in the North American region.

-In order to meet customer’s needs, it was vital to equip the system with a communication tool that would facilitate patients’ connection with medical professionals and vice versa.
+In order to meet the customer’s requirements, it was vital to equip the system with a communication tool, integrated back-end, and intuitive design to facilitate the connection between patients and medical professionals.

-A dedicated team conducted a research and found the best way to integrate a would-be developed solution with data-generating sensors to automate the processes of measuring body temperature, blood pressure, weight, glucose, the oxygen level in blood and more.
+The dedicated team conducted a research and picked the best way to enable data aggregation from different data-generating sensors, data handling and further automation of the processes of measuring body temperature, blood pressure, weight, glucose, the oxygen level in blood, etc.

-The developers overviewed and analyzed relevant existing approaches and frameworks and picked WebRTC technology as the best one for voice/video P2P platform-independent communication implementation.
-Several Android driven hardware devices were selected to implement central communication module or SNAs (Sensor Network Appliances).
+The developers have reviewed and analyzed relevant existing approaches and frameworks and picked WebRTC technology as the best one for voice/video P2P platform-independent communication implementation.
+Several Android-powered hardware devices were selected to implement central communication module or SNAs (Sensor Network Appliances).

-The engineers split the development process into 2 major modules: Android and iOS apps and Web dashboard.
-These modules encompassed numerous components that the team had to develop from scratch.
+The development process was split into 2 major modules: the building of apps for Android and iOS devices and the Web dashboard creation.
+These modules encompassed numerous components that the engineering team had to develop from scratch.

 Stabilization and Deployment

-The experts carried out extensive work optimizing some project components: developed several solutions to stabilize a high-load system, created a chat server and delivered an algorithm for remote distribution.
+The experts carried out extensive work optimizing some project components: developed several solutions to stabilize a high-load system, created a chat server and provided an algorithm for remote distribution.

 Android and iOS Apps

 Central app.
-Based on Android-driven SNAs, the app collects and initially analyzes medical data from various Bluetooth sensors and sends collected data to the server that runs in the background on a patient’s stationary device.
+Based on Android-powered SNAs, the app collects and analyzes medical data from various Bluetooth sensors and sends the data to the server that runs in the background on a patient’s stationary device.